 Web and social media-based platforms have become increasingly popular avenues for public outreach to reduce barriers to participation and reach additional segments of the Bellevue community.
 For younger generations, social media has become the default means for interacting with organizations and individuals.
-For busy professionals, especially those with families, traditional in-person public engagement methods such as public hearings or open houses scheduled during business hours can be inaccessible.
-By using web and social media-based tools, the city can make participation easier, more accessible and consistent with community expectations.
+Also, for busy professionals, especially those with families, participating in civic issues through more traditional public engagement tools, such as public hearings or open houses scheduled in-person during business hours, can be inaccessible.
+By using internet and social mediabased tools, the city can make participation easier, more accessible, and consistent with community expectations.

 Using the web and social media is also changing how cities inform community members-allowing instant dissemination of complex information to anyone with an internet connection.
-It has also transformed interactions with community members and how cities collect input.
+It has also transformed interactions with community members and how input is collected.
 The city now has a mobile app for smart phones, communicates via a variety of social media platforms, and offers a "paperless" permit application option available entirely online.
-While these changes facilitate public engagement, they also raise potential problems, such as identity verification, maintaining civil discourse in online forums, navigating misunderstandings, respecting individual privacy concerns, staying current with ever-changing media platforms, and addressing accessibility issues for those who lack access to these technologies.
+While these changes facilitate public engagement, they also raise potential problems such as identity verification, maintaining civil discourse in online forums, navigating misunderstandings, respecting individual privacy concerns, staying current with ever-changing media platforms, and addressing accessibility issues for those who lack access to these technologies.

 Beyond harnessing new technologies, there is also an opportunity for the city to implement additional innovative outreach methods to reduce barriers to public participation and promote inclusive engagement.
-Specific examples include: providing childcare and/or food during public meetings and events; providing stipends to compensate participants for their time when providing expertise or lived knowledge to the city; offering engagement opportunities at a variety of times and in multiple formats and collaborating with communities to develop culturally relevant engagement methods.
+Specific examples include providing childcare and/or food during public meetings and events, providing stipends to compensate participants for their time when providing expertise or lived knowledge to the city, offering engagement opportunities at a variety of times and in multiple formats and collaborating with communities to develop culturally relevant engagement methods.